matthewdcooper/copydiss-carousel/README.md

-# copydiss-carousel
+# Copydiss Carousel

-Displays a minimalist carousel of images.
+> WordPress Plugin that displays a minimalist auto-cycling carousel of images.